-- Would you be willing to participate in a telephone interview?
+- Would you be willing to participate in a phone interview?

-- What is the minimum starting yearly salary that you will accept for this position?
+- What is the minimum starting yearly salary that you would accept for this position?

 - Is there anyone that you would like to meet or talk to during your visit for an interview?

-- What decision criteria will you use to decide whether you will accept this job offer if it is offered to you?
+- What decision criteria will you use to decide whether you will accept this job offer if it is made?

 - What other companies have you applied to recently?

 - May I contact the references you listed on your job application?